-Mike works with local citizens, recreationists, businesses, elected officials and agencies to protect free-flowing rivers in the Northern Rockies.
-This work takes many forms, including public lands policy, grassroots advocacy, strategic partnerships, collaborative processes and connecting people to rivers through storytelling and engagement.
+Mike works with a diverse set of partners across the Southwest U.S. to ensure the resilience of the last, best free-flowing rivers in the Colorado River and Rio Grande systems.
+This work takes many forms, including proactive protection of high-value rivers, defending threatened rivers, public lands policy formulation, grassroots advocacy, strategic partnerships, and connecting people to rivers through storytelling and personal engagement.

-Mike joined American Rivers in 2011.
-Prior to that he was a Presidential Management Fellow with the U.S. Forest Service working on climate change mitigation.
-As an avid paddler, long-time river guide and Senior Field Instructor at NOLS, Mike has paddled over 14,000 miles of rivers in the West.
+Before starting the Southwest River Protection Program in Fall 2019, Mike was the Conservation Director for the Northern Rockies Region.
+Prior to joining American Rivers in 2001, he was a Presidential Management Fellow at the U.S. Forest Service working on climate change mitigation.
+As an avid paddler, long-time river guide and Senior Field Instructor at NOLS, Mike has paddled over 16,000 miles of rivers in the West.

 Education: M.S. in Natural Resources Policy and Conflict Resolution from the University of Montana (2008); B.S. in Neuroscience and a B.A. in Philosophy from Michigan State University (1997)